Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 Here the Monge--Ampère operators are taken in the non-pluripolar sense. \end{theorem} This theorem and its various consequences are indispensable in all of our proofs.
 They are of independent interests as well.
-Note that \cref{thm:mixc} together with \cite[Theorem~2.3]{DDNL2} gives a rather strong convergence theorem of non-pluripolar measures.
-We plan to explore these aspects more explicitly in a separate paper.